top of page

 Dawkins (1988) suggested that groups of animals that are highly segmented, the annelids, arthropods, and vertebrates, may be more "evolvable" than other groups.
 In going from the anterior to posterior, each segment differs structurally and functionally from its neighbors, except at a few positions where there are large changes.
 The Hox genes play an important role in anterior/posterior (A/P) patterning in diploblastic animals.
 Two features of the Hox genes are especially notable in vertebrates.
 Like in the case of arthropods, the position of the Hox genes in chromosomes exactly matches their position of expression along the A/P axis.
 However, expression of each Hox gene is controlled by different genes located elsewhere in the genome.
 In vertebrates, the timing of the expression of Hox genes occurs according to their position along the chromosome as they are progressively become available for transcription.
 This expression begins during the gastrulation phase of embryonic development.

 The assembly of this site was principally inspired by two authors.
 The late Barry Lovegrove in his book "Fires of Life: Endothermy in Birds and Mammals (2019)" thoroughly covered the evolution of endothermy in terms of thermal physiology, anatomy, and behaviors of organisms.
-Richard Dawkins, most recently (2024), has emphasized that although it is the organism that survives and reproduces, it is the gene pool of the species that evolves.
+Richard Dawkins, most recently (2024), has emphasized that the current gene pool of a species results from the adaptations of its ancestors that allowed it to survive successive changes in its environment.
 In this site I also want to also explore how the organization of the interactions between the gene products results in homeothermic behavior.

 Universal homeothermy likely arose much earlier in the mammalian lineage than in the bird lineage.
 The embryonic temperature in mammals is also likely to be closer to that of the mother than would be case of birds where the parent(s) incubate the egg.
 The following narrative explores the hypothesis that these two observations may be important to the evolution of homeothermy.